 Production and manufacturing jobs account for 24 percent of all temporary jobs in the United States.
 This is a significant slice of the temporary/contingent labor segment, and it highlights a large need for labor continuity in Manufacturing.

 Unfilled skilled positions like CNC programmers and machinists, and injection mold operators to Welders of all types (MIG, TIG, etc), to mechanics, boiler operators and a host of other trained workers can cause significant disruptions to manufacturing operations.

-There is expected to be two million unfilled jobs in production by 2025.
-Temporary personnel is becoming more essential in Manufacturing because a large skills gap has emerged that can, if left unaddressed, impede profitability and growth, and there are simply not enough skilled laborers available.
+There are expected to be two million unfilled jobs in production by 2025.
+Temporary personnel are becoming more essential in Manufacturing because a large skills gap has emerged that can, if left unaddressed, impede profitability and growth, and there are simply not enough skilled laborers available.

 This is where a contingency staffing services provider, one that sources talent nationwide, can help.
 The best are able to quickly and reliably provide access to experienced skilled trades personnel no matter the location.